abdulwaheed-dev/preference-example-android-kotlin/README.md

 # Using Camera Hardware
 1. Onject of intent, in which we will request permission for using phone camera
+2. first we check that permission is granted or not.
+If permission is granted camera will be opened, else it will request permission for camara.
-2. starting activity via calling its method by passing inent object.
+3. starting activity via calling its method by passing inent object.
-3. here we are using camera on the button click
+4. here we are using camera on the button click